jjenkov/pde-pdl-specification/pdl-specification.md

 parse each character as an UTF-8 character.

 The UTF-8 PDL token uses the " character as token type character.

-Representing a null UTF-8 PDL token looks like this:

-    ";

 Notice how the " character is immediately followed by the ; character.